clockwerkz/tron/README.md

 The next request was to provide a background color, or use an image or pattern.
 I provided a light toned color for now; I'll come back to this on the weekend and find an image to use.<br>
 The last request (optional) is to find a fun quiz based on the series and post a link.
 I found a "Which TRON character are you most like?" and linked it. <br>
 Day 5 is next: Tomorrow will be a jammed packed family day so there's a good chance I will not be able to work on the page, but I will definitely pick it up the following day.
 (09/22/2017)

+<h2>Day 5</h2>
+Day 5 is about adding a section with facts about our series.
+Update coming soon!